 Remember the rule about no TVs and devices in your bedroom?
 How many of us still stimulate ourselves just before sleep with light?
 Perhaps not a problem for many of us, too exhausted from working and juggling kids, but for those with sleep problems, lighting before bed, is hugely important.

 The Details.
 The Little Things that Bring Joy into Your Home.

 Plants have a huge effect on our home environment from cleaning the air; they convert carbon dioxide to oxygen, to bringing the outside in, bringing nature into our homes.
 They can add texture and colour to a room and are a simple way to update a room scheme.
 For some, a huge plant collection, creating cuttings and growing more, is deeply rewarding.
 Looking after nature, such as gardening, I’d argue indoor gardening too, is known to have a positive effect on illness, even depression.

 Image Credit: The Fresh Flower Company and The Joy of Plants.

-I won’t dwell too much on the effects of plants in our home, you can read all about the best air cleaning plants here, but needless to say they are a much loved addition to the modern home.
+I won’t dwell too much on having plants in our home, you can read all about the best air cleaning plants here, but needless to say they are a much loved addition to the modern home.

 Flowers. who doesn’t love a fresh bunch of flowers?
-A cheerful colour pop to you dining room table and mantlepiece?
-I utilise flowers often, in styling, but I also keep a lot of faux flowers in my home (because I travel so much I like the practicality of them) Faux flowers are now very realistic too.
+A cheerful colour pop to your dining room table and mantlepiece?
+I utilise flowers often, in styling, but I also keep a lot of faux flowers in my home (because I travel so much I like the practicality of them).
+Faux flowers are now very realistic too.